Welcome to the Governor section of the website.

 The Chair of the Governing Board has overall responsibility to ensure the effective working of the Governing Board.
 It is a job that involves a great amount of work and sensitivity, not only in chairing meetings but also having an understanding of every area of the school’s life.

-The Vice-Chair [we have two] supports the Chair.
+The Vice-Chair supports the Chair.

 The Training Governor co-ordinates governor training and induction of new governors, and also acts as a link with the LA and other governing bodies.